 Prior to the winter season, please remove any items from the road and tree belt (basketball hoops, soccer goals, etc.).
-The Towns Right-of-Way for most roads is 40 to 50 feet.
-The Town is not responsible for damage to any items on or within the Right-of-Way.
+The Towns Right-of-Way for most roads is 50 feet.
+Generally, the Town's Right-of-Way extends 13' beyond the edge of the road.
+The Town is not responsible for damage to any items on within the Right-of-Way.